KGConf/open-kg-curriculum/curriculum/modules/Properties/Properties.md

 The RDF term for predicate is *property*.
 Predicate and property refer to the same concept and are often used interchangeably.
 [5, 6]

 ### Why are properties like arrows? ###
 In RDF triples, the predicate states the nature of the relationship in a *directional* way, i.e., from subject to object.
 The subject is the point of origin and the object is the target of the arrow.
 Like a one way street sign, a property describes how the subject relates to the object, *not* how the object relates to the subject.
-Saying "Bob is a parent of his daughter, Jan" is asymmetric because the sentence, if inverted, doesn't work.
-Jan is not the parent of her father, Bob.
-Directionality enables modeling of asymmetrical relationships, including properties describing hierarchy, influence, dependency, and causation.
-[7]

-Some properties _are_ symmetrical.
-If Jan is a sibling of Scott; Scott is also a sibling of Jan.
-In symmetrical relationships, the arrow goes both ways, like a two-way street sign.
-Two equivalent classes are symmetrical, their Venn diagrams overlap perfectly.
+Specifying direction enables modeling _asymmetrical_ relationships, including hierarchy, influence, dependency, and causation, which we explore in later sections.
+[7] As most of us have learned, how a parent relates to a child is not the same as how a child relates to a parent.
+It is asymmetric.
+Why?
+One reason (among many): Saying (1) "Bob _is a parent_ of Jan, his daughter" is not the same as saying (2) "Jan _is a parent_ of Bob, her father."
+If the subject and object of the first sentence are inverted, the resulting second sentence is obviously false.

-To give another example of directionality, an event like a KGC _Conference_ has subevents, `hasSubevent`, like workshops, tutorials, and sessions.
+Similarly, using an example from KGC, a _conference_ has related subevents described in the property `hasSubevent`, like workshops, tutorials, and sessions.
 But the inverse is not true: a workshop does not have a subevent called "Conference".

 <p align="center" width="100%">
     <img width="40%" src="images/Directionality_arrows.png">
 </p>

-In natural language, you can switch the order of the subject and object, but the verb must switch, for example, from active to passive voice.
-The speaker _presents_ the session: The session _is presented by_ the speaker.
+In natural language, you can switch the order of subject and object; but, the verb must change, for example, from active to passive voice.
+"The speaker _presents_ the session" is active; but, in passive voice, the sentence reads "The session _is presented by_ the speaker."

 Similarly, you *can* invert (switch around) the subject and the object if you rename the property: e.g., a workshop *is a subevent of* the conference.
 Then, in OWL, you can express the new property `isSubEventOf` as `owl:inverseOf` the initial property.
 ```